 All drug DUI charges are considered highest tier or third tier offenses, which are the most severe DUI charges under Pennsylvania law.
 These offenses carry serious penalties, as follows:

-- Second Offense: First-degree misdemeanor conviction carrying mandatory minimum jail sentence of 90 days, 18-month driver's license suspension, and mandatory minimum $1,500 fine.
+Second Offense: First-degree misdemeanor conviction carrying mandatory minimum jail sentence of 90 days, maximum sentence of 5 years in prison, 18-month driver's license suspension, and mandatory minimum $1,500 fine.

-- Third Offense: First-degree misdemeanor conviction carrying mandatory minimum jail sentence of 1 year in state prison, 18-month driver's license suspension, and mandatory minimum $2,500 fine
+Third Offense: Third-degree felony conviction carrying mandatory minimum jail sentence of 1 year in state prison, maximum sentence of 7 years in prison, an 18-month driver's license suspension, and mandatory minimum $2,500 fine.

 Learn more about PA DUI Laws and Penalties here.